thedarklordzw/git-test/README.md

 # Github Readme File

-Here we are gonna revise how to use git.
+Here we are gonna revise how to use Git and GitHub.
-You're gonna be a Git Pro. :)
+Soon enough, you're gonna be a Git and GitHub Pro.